 Nuuk – the capital of Greenland

-Urban living and the beautiful fjords
+Urban living, ghost towns and beautiful fjords

 Visiting the Capital

-You should visit Nuuk to experience the Capital of Greenland, to go whale watching in the fiords of Nuuk and to explore the beautiful surroundings.
+You should visit Nuuk to experience the Capital of Greenland, to go whale watching in the fjords of Nuuk and to explore the beautiful surroundings.
 The fjord system is the second largest in Greenland (and the world) – large enough to easily contain the Faroe Islands.

 The Capital of Greenland – also from a cultural perspective